zephyrproject-rtos/zephyr/samples/basic/blinky_pwm/README.rst

 Requirements
 ************

-The board must have an LED connected to a PWM output channel.
-The PWM controlling this LED must be configured using the ``pwm_led0`` :ref:`devicetree
+This application requires an LED connected to a PWM output channel.
-<dt-guide>` alias, usually in the :ref:`BOARD.dts file
+If this is the case already on your board, the PWM controlling this LED must be configured using the ``pwm_led0`` :ref:`devicetree <dt-guide>` alias, usually in the :ref:`BOARD.dts file <devicetree-in-out-files>`.
-<devicetree-in-out-files>`.

 You will see this error if you try to build this sample for an unsupported
 board: